 We may share information:

-With vendors, consultants and other service providers who need access to such information to carry out work on our behalf.
+- With contractors, consultants and other service providers who need access to such information to carry out work on our behalf.
+Our contractors, consultants and service providers are contractually obligated to comply with their obligations under applicable data privacy laws, including with their obligations as data processors.
 Orders are processed through our third party payment processor, which will receive personal information, including credit card information, in order to facilitate the fulfillment process.
 When you initiate the payment process, you will be directed to the website of our third party processor and the privacy policies of the processor shall govern the collection and handling of information that you provide to them.
 With respect to credit card processing, we do not directly collect, store, or process any credit card information.